-Before explaining the collection of the Guardian Guardian Gods, I would like to briefly explain the Sanskrit characters.
+Before explaining the Sanskrit Guardian Goddess collection, I would like to begin with a brief explanation of the Sanskrit script.